JoseBravoMata/Comp3613-project-journal/README.md

 # Comp3613-project-journal

 ## Week 3
 ### 1. I helped work on the project initiation document, updating the description and project objectives.
 I had suggested the idea for the covid news and educational material provider.
-I added some extra lines to the project description/specification and fixed some grammatical errors.
+I added some extra lines to the project description and objectives and fixed some grammatical errors.

 ## Week 4
 ### 1. I helped work on project requirements, specifying implementations for contacting tutors and handling help desk services.
 I specified that tutors should have a page which displays their information.